shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

        "evt": "trk",
        "obj": 999999,
        "class": "person",
-       "rect": [0000, 0000, 0000, 0000]
+       "rect": [0, 0, 0, 0]
      }

 3) End of the event, the ``evt`` field contains the text ``end``.
-Sent when no more motion is detected.
 Any other fields contained in the structure beyond what is portrayed in the example below should be ignored.
 There could be extraneous data carried in this message left over from the prior tracking event.

    .. code-block:: json